Xunnamius/strongbox-switchcrypt/README.md

 You may wish to run the included unit tests first before actually utilizing StrongBox.
 See the [Testing](#testing-strongbox) section below.

-`sudo` and/or root privileges are required at certain points due to ioctl calls made to privileged devices (like the RPMB).
+`sudo` and/or root privileges might be required at certain points due to ioctl calls made to privileged devices (like the RPMB), depending on your setup.

 First, of course, change directory into the StrongBox directory and `make` it: